27 Things Your Podiatrist Won’t Tell You

 You want to try an over-the-counter remedy for your nail fungus first?

 Go ahead.
 I know you’ll be back to see me before long.
-In the meantime, look out for these subtle signs of disease your feet can reveal.
+Find out how to get rid of toenail fungus.

 Your cuticles are there for a reason

 You can push them back, but don’t cut.